Health care needs of military veterans

 When referring a veteran with such a condition, the referral should include a statement that the health condition may be related to the patient’s military service.
 The responsibility then rests with the provider clinician reading the referral to take into account the patient’s status and to bring forward the appointment, if appropriate.
 This process takes into account the condition of other patients waiting to be seen.

-Further information relating to this can be found on the NHS Choices Website by clicking here or in the leaflet on Meeting The Healthcare Needs Of Veterans.
+Further information relating to this can be found on the NHS Choices Website or in the leaflet on Meeting The Healthcare Needs Of Veterans.

 The Military Veterans Service provides help for those who have served in the British Armed Forces and their families from across the North West.
 This includes people who live in the region or are registered with a GP in Cumbria, Lancashire, Merseyside, Greater Manchester and Cheshire.